Wolf-Tungsten/circt/docs/CorvusCompiler/HWPartitionModules.md

 ## Preconditions

-- Operations that should survive in a particular partition must carry a `repcut_partitions` array attribute whose entries are integer IDs.
+- Operations that should survive in a particular partition must carry a `hw.repcut_partitions` array attribute whose entries are integer IDs.
 Multiple IDs indicate that the operation should appear in every listed partition.
 - `hw.output` is treated as belonging to every partition so terminators are always preserved.
-- Modules with no operations tagged by `repcut_partitions` are left untouched.
+- Modules with no operations tagged by `hw.repcut_partitions` are left untouched.

 ## Processing Flow